lauslim12/intract-social-network/README.md

 ## Architecture / Philosophies
 * Object Oriented.
 * IBM Programming Style and Techniques.
-* HTML, SCSS, JavaScript, Node for the Front-End.
+* HTML, SCSS, JavaScript, Node.js for the Front-End.
-* Native PHP, MariaDB / IBM DB2 for the Back-End.
+* Native PHP, MariaDB, IBM Cloud Services for the Back-End.
 * Usage of Agile Process Model.
 * Security Software Design and Development Process.
-* Hosted on a Cloud provider.
+* Hosted on a Cloud Provider (Microsoft Azure).
 * Coded in English.

 ## Features